What is "Hooch"?

 Hooch is formed and thrown off when a starter is fed too little, and too infrequently.
 I usually see it in thin starters, such as the ones fed with a cup of flour and a cup of water.
 This starter has a hydration of around 166%.
 This means that there isn't much food (flour) in the starter compared to a thicker starter.
 The starter eats the food and slows down.
 And then it throws off hooch.Thin starters, or starters which are fed less frequently, tend to throw off hooch more often than thicker starters, or starters which are fed more frequently.
 I see hooch as presumptive evidence of starter abuse.
 Brewers have done work looking at yeast that has been starved.
 It deforms.
 And it takes many generations for the yeast to become fully healthy again.
 I haven't seen similar work with sourdough starter, but I am a believer in the industrial engineer mantra, "it takes a consistent process to make a consistent product".
 When you abuse your starter, you are short-changing your bread.
 You might look at my sourdough primers on Maintaining a Starter, storing a starter, or reviving a starter.

-For a number of reasons, I suggest that people keep their starter at 100% hydration, that is one part flour to one part of water.
+For a number of reasons, I suggest that people keep their starter at 100% hydration, that is one part flour to one part of water by weight.
 The starter works more slowly than a thinner starter.
 So, you don't get into starter emergencies as quickly.
 This protects the sourdough beginner.
 Also, you have a great indicator of starter activity - if the starter can double in size between feedings, it is ready to use.
 Neither thicker nor thinner starters offer that indicator.
 Thicker starters can be difficult for a beginner to work with.
 Feeding a thicker starter can involve kneading more than mixing.

 But, whaddya DO about it?